bradymiller/bradymiller.github.io/todo/index.md

 ### Expedited
 * mysql8 make new user bug fix
 * session bug fix
-* Release 5.0.1 patch 3 (mysql8 fixes(ensure test ok on all 4 database configurations and localhost) and will rebuild packages; awaiting times to see if get a fix for session issues)
+* Release 5.0.1 patch 3 (mysql8 fixes(ensure test ok on all 4 database configurations and localhost) and will rebuild packages; awaiting times to get fix for above mysql 8 user and the session issues)
 * Cloud everything PR/Blog
 * couchdb ssl